 Video Portrait (in under 3 hours!)

-Here is a great example of a Movement- Based Expressive Art project!
+Here is a brief clip of a Movement- Based Expressive Art project!
 For materials I used a ladder, an inexpensive portable projector, vintage home videos, a bare wall and some music.

 A video self-portrait is a way to tell a story, layering movement, music, and visual art to express a thought, feeling or state of mind.
 The artist benefits both from the experience of creating and the act of reflecting on what was created.
 I used this opportunity to explore the experience of touch in human relationships.
 A video self-portrait can be anything, as long as you think it through and it is meaningful to you!